Date: 28 September 2013. Boatyard Blues.

 solution to an issue your boat has or might develop some day.
 Folks who stay long term (and that

-occurs far too often) form a social group and though being friendly is
+occurs far too often) form a social group.
+Though being friendly is

 good, it is not if those friendship bonds are to the detriment of escaping said boatyard!